Updated: May 11th, 2025

 Why is progesterone important?

-Lisa was at the end of her rope.
-She listened carefully to what I recommended, addressed her low progesterone and adrenal dysfunction, and came out the other side feeling better than she had in years.
+Lisa knew something had to give.
+She listened carefully to my recommendations, addressed her low progesterone and adrenal dysfunction, and came out the other side feeling better than she had in years.
 Somewhere along the way, she also learned to slow down a bit so the problem wouldn’t return!
-You can do it too!
-Let’s talk about low progesterone and adrenal fatigue.
-Then, I’ll give you some practical, fairly simple strategies to begin changing your life – and your health!
+And you can, too.

-What is progesterone deficiency
+What is progesterone deficiency?

 Progesterone is one of your major female sex hormones.
 The corpus luteum in your ovary releases progesterone during your cycle to prepare your endometrium for a potential pregnancy after ovulation.
 It helps to thicken the lining of the womb to accept fertilized eggs, reduces muscle contractions that can lead to rejecting fertilized eggs, and stimulates glands that nourish the embryo.

 Progesterone helps keep your body calm and healthy.
 Unfortunately, like Lisa, many women don’t realize that progesterone deficiency is the culprit behind their anxiety, moodiness, PMS, heavy periods, and other symptoms.
-Because of major hormonal shifts as you move beyond child-bearing years, low progesterone may also cause symptoms in menopausal and post-menopausal women.
+Because of major hormonal shifts as you move beyond child-bearing years, low progesterone may also cause symptoms in menopausal and postmenopausal women.

 Symptoms of progesterone deficiency